 Messages

-Messages allows us to ask an object to prove a goal and must always match a declared predicate within the scope of the sender object.
+Messages allow us to ask an object to prove a goal and must always match a declared predicate within the scope of the sender object.
 Note that sending a message is fundamentally different from calling a predicate.
 When calling a predicate, the caller decides implicitly which predicate definition will be executed.
 When sending a message, it is the receiving object, not the sender, that decides which predicate definition (if any) will be called to answer the message.
-The predicate definition that is actually used to answer a message depends on the relations between the object and its imported categories and ancestor objects (if any).
+The predicate definition that is used to answer a message depends on the relations between the object and its imported categories and ancestor objects (if any).
 See the Inheritance section for details on the predicate declaration and predicate definition lookup procedures.

 When a message corresponds to a meta-predicate, the meta-arguments are always called in the context of the object (or category) sending the message.

-Logtalk uses nomenclature similar to in other object-oriented programming languages such as Smalltalk.
+Logtalk uses nomenclature similar to other object-oriented programming languages such as Smalltalk.
 Therefore, the terms query and message are used interchangeably when referring to a declared predicate that is part of an object interface.
 Likewise, the terms predicate and method are used interchangeably when referring to the predicate definition (inside an object or category) that is called to answer a message.

-Operators used in message sending
+Operators used in message-sending

-Logtalk declares the following operators for the message sending control constructs:
+Logtalk declares the following operators for the message-sending control constructs:

 :- op(600, xfy, ::).